stolyarenkoks/Pencil-Drawing-UIKit-Demo/README.md

 You can read more about Clean Swift [here](https://clean-swift.com/).

 ## License
-Copyright © 2023 SKS.
+Copyright © January 07, 2025 Konstantin Stolyarenko.
 All rights reserved.